Best Camping Blankets of 2026

 • Light colors stain and show dirt

-Our gear analyst loves the Sackcloth and Ashes blanket for its soft and cozy material.
-Due to its generous size that even fits 2 people and its snuggly fabric, this wool blanket was the comfiest in our lineup.
-This blanket also consists of only chemical-free, dye-free, and cruelty-free wool, making it a sustainable choice.
+We love the Sackcloth & Ashes Camp blanket for its soft and cozy feel.
+Combined with its generous size that can accommodate one or two people, this wool blanket stands out as the comfiest in our lineup.
+It’s also made with chemical-free, dye-free, and cruelty-free wool, making it a sustainable choice.

-Although the Sackcloth and Ashes wool blanket absorbs more moisture and clings to more debris than synthetic materials, it still outperformed other softer blankets in our lineup such as the Pendleton and the fleece lining on the Oceas.
-However, it is still important to treat this blanket with care, as the wool can still snag and get stained relatively easily in an outdoor environment.
-Our gear analyst tested this blanket in a white-colored pattern, which made it more susceptible to dirt.
-We would have liked to see this blanket come with its own carry case to help keep it cleaner and make it more packable.
+Although the Sackcloth & Ashes Camp blanket absorbs moisture and clings to debris more readily than synthetic alternatives, it outperformed other soft blankets in our lineup.
+It’s still important to treat this blanket with care, as the wool can snag and stain relatively easily in an outdoor environment.
+We tested one of the white-heavy colorways, which was quick to show dirt.
+We wish the blanket came with a storage bag to help keep it protected (and easier to pack).

-Overall, the Sackcloth and Ashes is still our top pick for staying cozy and snuggly and we love it for days at camp in areas where we can keep the blanket off the ground and away from excessive dirt and moisture: lounging in a hammock, in the tent or just enjoying the view.
+Overall, the Sackcloth & Ashes is still our top pick for staying cozy and snuggly.
+We especially loved it for days at camp in areas where we could keep the blanket off the ground and away from excessive dirt and moisture – think lounging in a hammock or relaxing in a tent.

 The CleverHiker Editor's Pick Badge Logo with a blanket picture in the middle